richard-1257/alx-system_engineering-devops/0x06-regular_expressions/README.md

 4. Repetition Token #3

 4-repetition_token_3.rb: Ruby script that matches the regular expression hbn with 0 or more t's in between hb and n.

+6. Call me maybe

+6-phone_number.rb: Ruby script that matches a regular expression representing a 10-digit phone number.
+7. OMG WHY ARE YOU SHOUTING?